Kommune-CSIRT-org/Log4J-Scanner/README.md

 This contains an Ansible playbook and role for Linux OS and runs two scripts then fetches the output which they created in the `/tmp` directory.
 These scripts are the same as resides in the **Bash** folder.

+### Powershell
+This powershell script has to be run with Administrator privileges.

+It scans either provided directories or all local and mapped drives.
+Then it will try and find all files on the drive with extension `.jar`, `.java` and `.class`.
+For each file it will try and find a `jar` file which contains the string *"JndiLookup.class"*, and `java` or `class` file with *"jndi* or *"log4j"* in the filename.

+The PowerShell script is tested on Windows 11 with PowerShell version 5.1.22000.282.

+Run the powershell script either with parameters or without.
+Without parameters:
+- `.\windowsSearch.ps1`
+- Tries to scan all drives and saves output to `C:\Windows\Temp\`

+With parameters:
+- `.\windowsSearch.ps1 -Location "ABSOLUTE PATH","ABSOLUTE PATH","ABSOLUTE PATH"`
+- The `-Location` parameter takes an array of strings containing absolute paths to root folder for scanning.

 ### Bash
 These linux scripts looks only for the existence of `.jar` files named Log4J